+Enter the router admin user name and password.
 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

-4. Select ADVANCED > Administration > Set Password.

-The Set Password page displays.

-- 5. Select the Enable Password Reset check box. - 6.
+- Select ADVANCED > Administration > Set Password.
+The Set Password page displays. - 5.
+Select the Enable Password Reset check box. - 6.
 Select two security questions and provide answers to them. - 7.
 Click the Apply button.
+Your settings are saved.